Skills Development Fellowships

 Purpose of scheme

-Skills Development Fellowships are training fellowships that will support capacity building in MRC priority areas by:
+Skills Development Fellowships are 3-year training fellowships that will support capacity building in MRC priority areas by:

 - Supporting very early career researchers to explore, consolidate and further develop their skills in a priority area in which they are already active or in which they are seeking training.